Social Networking Customers of Cafés

 In one of my blogs about the Yahoo-Nielsen Internet Habits Study for the Philippines where I enumerated what Filipino netizens do when they go online, an interesting figure in the statistics is that 51% of us visit social networking sites.
 I said this figure is interesting because the gamers (those who play games when they go online) beat them (the social networkers) by only two (2%) percent.
 Does this mean that pure gaming cafés are missing the chance to share the social networking (SN) customers?

 You might have noticed how café owners shout or post urgently in their favorite forums whenever their customers find it difficult to login to Friendster.
 This only shows that their social networking customers are regular ones and they are afraid to lose them should they fail to login to their favorite SN site.
-We all know that majority of social networkers in the Philippines prefer Friendster over other SN sites.
-But honest views providers such as TheMarketingHeaven.com are hard to come by and so, other SN sites have been experiencing a fiasco in their marketing campaigns.
+We all know that majority of social networkers in the Philippines prefer Friendster over other SN sites, while youtube plays a major role as far as product marketing.
+In the Philippines buying views is just as common as any place else, but honest views providers such as TheMarketingHeaven.com are hard to come by.

 The social networking customers of Internet cafés vary widely if we speak of their ages.
 Students as young as those in High School level (ages 13 to 16) already have SN accounts.
 They use the sites to befriend others and help each other in their studies.
 The older ones, those already in college level and young professionals, go further than befriending and sometimes get their lifetime partners through the online network.
 I personally knew some people who had this experience when we were still operating a non-gaming café.